 |Infringement & Remedies||Infringement will arise by temporarily or permanently reproducing the database, translating, adapting or altering the database or distribution or communication to the public of copies of it without authorisation of the owner.
 Remedies for infringing materials or materials used to create infringing copies include an injunction prohibiting further infringement, damages for the loss incurred, an account of the profit made, the right to seize the infringing articles and order for the delivery up by the infringer of the infringing articles.||A person infringes a database right if they extract or re-utilise all or a substantial part of the contents of a protected database without the consent of the owner.
 However, extracting or re-utilising a substantial part of the contents can result from the repeated and systematic extraction or re-utilisation of insubstantial parts of the contents of a database.
 The remedies for infringement are broadly the same as for copyright and include equitable remedies together with damages and an order for the delivery up or seizure of copies which have infringed the database right.
 The claimant can also seek an account of profits as well as damages.|

-- Consider if the database potentially qualifies for protection.
-If so, does it attract copyright/database right protection?
+- Consider whether the database potentially qualifies for protection.
+If it does, will copyright or database right, or both, protect it?

 - Who is the owner of the database?
-Are any licences to use the database and should an assignment of rights in such database be obtained
+Have any licences to use the database been given to third parties?

 - Protect against infringement by using copyright notices (© [Owner] [Year] All rights reserved) and some text to the effect that the set of data may be protected by database right.

 - Keep a record of the ‘financial, human or technical resources’ put into a database as proof of substantial investment ensure that separate investment in the organisation and arrangement of the database itself is made in addition to any investment in the creation of the data.